6 killed in south China landslide

-Six people, who had been buried due to a landslide in south China's Guangdong Province early Sunday morning, have been confirmed dead, local authorities said, Trend reported citing Xinhua.
+Six people, who had been buried due to a landslide in south China's Guangdong Province early Sunday morning, have been confirmed dead, local authorities said, Trend reports citing Reuters.

 A landslide hit a three-stroy building at around 2:30 a.m. in Dagangping Village in the city of Yangchun, according to the local publicity department.